unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/01_entity-stores/04_edit-data.md

 The data browser is a useful tool that lets you preview and edit data stored in an Entity Store.

-In order to use the data browser, the Entity Store must be deployed first (see Entity Etore deployement **TODO: link**).
+In order to use the data browser, the Entity Store must be deployed first (see [Entity Store deployment](apispark/guide/store/entity-store/deploy "Entity Store deployment")).

 If updates are made to the Entity Store's data model, the Entity Store will need to be redeployed in order for the data browser to update itself.